 - Add new square footage upstairs for meeting and conference rooms

 One of our most critical resources for fostering creativity and thoughtfulness in worship is the design of our sanctuary and chancel area.
-We would like to have a space that can host a rich variety of worship offerings, as well as concerts, dialogues, and lectures.
-Our current stationary pulpits, static choir loft, and immovable organ console limit both flexibility and accessibility.
+We are creating a space that can host a rich variety of worship offerings, as well as concerts, dialogues, and lectures.

 Updates to the Chancel Area:

 - Make all chancel elements adaptable, movable, and removable to increase flexibility and accessibility

 - Adapt the floor space to increase capability for different configurations of choristers, instrumentalists, or audience